mheadd/PHP-open311/readme.markdown

 Overview
 ========

 PHPOpen311 is a set of PHP classes for working with [the Open311 API](http://open311.org/).

+Note - this library was developed for use with the first version of the Open311 API.
+It is not compatible with the latest version of the Open311 spec.

+To obtain a PHP library that was developed specifically for V2 of the Open311 spec, look [here](https://github.com/codeforamerica/open311_php).

 Usage
 =====